FREQUENTLY ASKED QUESTIONS BEFORE ARRIVING TO BHUTAN:

 Your guide and driver will be at the airport to receive you and they will be at your service until they drop you off to the airport on the day of your return.

-If it’s US Dollars you want to exchange, we can send the Bhutanese currency with the guide so that you do not have to wait in queue or visit a bank to get the money exchanged.
+Our trips all all inclusive (unless its a special case) and hence all expenses will be covered by us.
+The areas where you will need cash is for shopping, for alcoholic beverages and for tipping your guide and driver.
+If it’s US Dollars you want to exchange, we can send equivalent Bhutanese currency with the guide so that you do not have to wait in queue or visit a bank to get the money exchanged.
+You get the local currency changed back to US Dollars, if required.
 For any other currency you will need to visit a bank to get it exchanged to local currency.

 Yes, you can get a Tourist SIM.
 Your guide will get you one if required.
 A copy of your passport is required to purchase a SIM Card.
 The SIM Card will cost about USD4.